hallveticapro/karakeep-rss/README.md

 You can easily deploy this application using Docker.
 Here's how:

 ### 1. Create a `.env` file

+You can use `.env.example` as a starting point:

 ```bash
 cp .env.example .env